42BV/spring-test-mvc/README.md

 --------
 Annotated-controllers depend on Spring MVC to handle many things such as mapping requests, performing data binding and validation, setting the response status, writing to the body of the response using the correct content type, and many more.

 To test all that you may instantiate an in-memory Servlet container driving requests with _JWebUnit_ or you may use a test tool such as _JMeter_ or _Selenium_.
-These options however require running a Servlet container and can only perform black-box testing.
+These options are all valid.
+However they take longer to execute and can only perform black-box testing.

-The aim of this project is to provide a more "lightweight" and more integrated alternative by building on the familiar `MockHttpServletRequest` and the `MockHttpServletResponse` from the `spring-test` module and without the need for a Servlet container.
+The aim of this project is to make it easy to test controllers by building on the familiar `MockHttpServletRequest` and the `MockHttpServletResponse` from the `spring-test` module and without the need for a Servlet container.
 Whether you want to point to one controller or to test with your complete web application context setup, it should be easy to send a request and verify the results.

 Examples
 --------